 To ensure correct operation of the protection, the computers on the network must communicate with the Panda Security cloud.
-See the list of URLs that must be accessible from computers in section "Access to service URLs" on page 526
+See the list of URLs that must be accessible from computers in section "Access to service URLs" on page 619

 Field Description Values Computer Computer name.
-Character string Computer status Agent reinstallation: • • Reinstalling the agent. • Protection reinstallation error.
-Protection reinstallation: • Protection reinstallation error. • Protection reinstallation error. • Pending restart. lcon Computer isolation status: • Computer in the process of being isolated. • Isolated computer.
-Computer in the process of stopping being isolated "RDP attack containment" mode: Computer in "RDP attack containment" mode.
-Ending "RDP attack containment" mode Group Folder within the Panda Adaptive Defense folder tree to which the computer belongs.
-Character string Character string 'All' group Native group Active Directory group Advanced protection Advanced protection status Installing Error.
+Character string Computer status Agent reinstallation: Reinstalling the agent.
+Agent reinstallation error.
+Protection reinstallation: Reinstalling the protection.
+Protection reinstallation error.
+Protection reinstallation error.
+Opending restart.
+Computer isolation status: Icon Computer in the process of being isolated.
+Isolated computer.
+Computer in the process of stopping being isolated "RDP attack containment" mode: • Computer in "RDP attack containment" mode. • Ending "RDP attack containment" mode Group Folder within the Panda Adaptive Defense 360 folder tree to which the computer belongs.
+Character string All' group Native group Active Directory group

+Table 21.22: Fields in the 'Computer protection status' list

+Field Description Values Advanced protection Advanced protection status Installing Installing Antivirus Antivirus protection status Installing Error.
 If it is a known error, the cause of the error will be displayed.
-If it is an unknown error, the error code will be displayed instead

-Table 19.12: Fields in the 'Computer protection status' list

-Field Description Values Serror Enabled Disabled No license Updated protection Indicates whether or not the installed protection module is updated to the latest version released.
+If it is an unknown error, the error code will be displayed instead 区 Error 区 Enabled Updated protection Indicates whether or not the installed protection module is updated to the latest version released.
 Hover the mouse pointer over the field to see the version of the installed protection.
 Updated.
 Not updated (7 days without updating since last release).
-O Pending restart.
+Pending restart.
 Knowledge Indicates whether or not the signature file found on the computer is updated to the latest version.
 Hover the mouse pointer over the field to see the date that the file was last updated.
-Updated.
+Vpdated.
 Not updated (3 days without updating since last release).
 Connection to knowledge Indicates whether the computer can communicate with the Panda Security cloud to send monitored events and download security intelligence.
-Connection OK One or more services are not accessible Information not available Last connection Date when the Panda Adaptive Defense status was last sent to Panda Security's cloud.
-Date
+Connection OK One or more services are not accessible Information not available